 In other cultures, this is seen as incompatible with the fundamental openness of the relationship.
 Relationships are ‘off-line’ and mentoring is seen as primarily a developmental activity, with the emphasis on empowering and enabling the mentee to do things for themselves.

-Some of our clients have found our mentoring cards to be very useful in explaining the roles of a mentor in more detail.
+Some of our clients have found our mentoring cards to be very useful in explaining the roles of a mentor in more detail, or as aids in your own self-reflection exercises.